 Delayed Viewing (asynchronous) – courses that can be viewed online after the class has already taken place.
 Delayed viewing classes are notated as to whether instructor permission is required to watch at home or at your office, or whether you must attend a Center or Site to watch.
 (Some courses with delayed viewing options may still require proctored exams to be taken at the regularly scheduled times.
 Policies are determined by the professor and are notated in MaineStreet.)

-Center – a location where University College, a branch of the University of Maine System, delivers courses and full degree programs from the seven UMS campuses so that students can get a university education without having to move away from home.
-There are 8 centers located throughout the state of Maine: Brunswick, East Millinocket, Ellsworth, Houlton, South Paris, Rockland, Rumford, and Saco.
+Center – a location where a UMA delivers courses and full degree programs from UMA so that students can get a university education without having to move away from home.
+There are 8 Centers located throughout the state of Maine, and more than 30 Community Course Sites.

 Site – a location within the state of Maine (often a public school or library) where UMA students can view/attend ITV courses and can take exams.
 There are more than 30 sites throughout the state.